thenickperson/dotvim-old/README.md

 In most cases, that'll do it!

+## Install Exuberant Ctags

+Go ahead and install [Exuberant Ctags](http://ctags.sourceforge.net/) for your OS.
+This will let the taglist plugin look through your source code for tags (so you can jump between functions and classes and stuff in handy ways).

 ## Ignoring documentation content in submodules

 Run this bad boy in your ~/.vim folder: